 As a parent, one of the most difficult rites of passage in raising children is telling your child that their pet has passed away.
 Before breaking this heartbreaking news, be sure to find a place that your child can easily express their feelings without fear of embarrassment.
 You do not know how they will react so it is a good idea to avoid telling them in a public place.
 The age of the child will largely dictate how much information about the passing that you share.
 Older children will be able to process more complex pieces of information than younger kids.
 If you have chosen to euthanize the pet, be wary of using terms that indicate that the animal is simply being put to sleep.
 Younger children will take this literally and assume that the pet will eventually wake up.
 If the death is sudden and unexpected, you should let your child’s questions and concerns guide how you proceed with how much information to share.

 One of the best ways to start the healing process is to look ahead and to be positive through the grief.
 Remind your child that the pet was loved and had a good life with your family.
+You can ask your child’s help in selecting where to buy a pet urn to keep the cremated remains of their pet.
 Another good idea is to create some sort of momento to honor the pet.
 Perhaps you want to create a photo collage or memory book?
 Some families find it healing to plant a memory tree in their backyard.
 This will give your child a place to go to remember the pet.
 Keeping a journal is also a good way for your child to put their feelings on paper so that they can process them more effectively.

 The death of a pet may be a child’s first experience with a loss of life.
 Approaching it with compassion and truth will help to prepare them for the inevitable losses that they will experience in life.